michaelmeuli/immensekansasii/README.md

 The hidden `.nextflow.log` file in the main working directory also has a lot of helpful information for debugging.

+# Requirements

-# Preparations for usage on other infrastructure
+>Follow these instructions to run IMMense on other infrastructure

 ### Install Dependencies